Can You Avoid Your Domestic Violence Case in Los Angeles Being Filed Against You?

 - how strong the case is — to a degree.

-Maybe you're their meal ticket so you get money and you don't have to work — whatever the case may be, the prosecutors don't care about that.
+Maybe you're their meal ticket, so you get money and don't have to work — whatever the case may be, the prosecutors don't care about that.
 If they've got the case, they're going to file it.

 Factors Why Domestic Violence Cases Are Not Filed

 But there are cases where it's questionable.
-I just had a case not filed because both parties ended up getting arrested by the police, because when the police got to the scene after 9-1-1 was called, they couldn't tell who the aggressor was.
+I just had a case not filed because both parties got arrested by the police.
+When the police got to the scene after 9-1-1 was called, they couldn't tell who the aggressor was.

-They couldn't tell really who a crime should have been charged against, so they therefore made the decision not to file the case.
-Other reasons that domestic violence cases aren't filed is, I contact them pre-filing:
+They couldn't tell who a crime should have been charged against, so they decided not to file the case.
+Another reason that domestic violence cases aren't filed is I contact them pre-filing:

 - I send them a letter;